juspay/hyperswitch-docs/explore-hyperswitch/payment-flows-and-management/quickstart/payment-links/configurations.md

 ```
 {% endcode %}

-#### Domain name
+### Domain name

-A custom domain name that can be used for provisioning payment links.
+A custom domain for hosting payment links.

-Note: custom domains must be enabled before setting the custom domain name.
+> **Note:** custom domains must be enabled before setting the custom domain name.
 Refer to this section for setting up custom domain names - [custom domain name for payment links](explore-hyperswitch/payment-flows-and-management/quickstart/payment-link/setup-custom-domain.md).

-#### Multiple style IDs
+### Multiple style IDs

 This is for configuring multiple styles.
 This is a key value pair where key represents the style ID and value is the UI configurations which were mentioned above.
-These configs are set in profile and later consumed during payment link creation.

 Example: {% code %}
 ```